ThijsTerporten/MemoryMaster/README.md

 To have a clean layout I have decided to use black and white as the dominant colors.
 This matches very well with the glassmorphism effect used for the cards.
 Black is the main background-color and text color is white.
 This has later been changed to a scenic background that matches with the memory game cards which has you find matching pokemon.
+A background linear gradient has been used to darken the images a little bit.

 ### Images: